 Corns and Callus

 Corns and Callus are hard, thickened areas of skin that frequently appear on the feet in response to pressure or friction.
 They can not only cause pain, but also change the way your feet look.
-The discomfort may stop you from being active, or you may be left feel self conscious about these dry cracked areas of skin.
+The discomfort may stop you from being active, or you may be left feeling self conscious about these dry cracked areas of skin.

 • Calluses are large areas of very rough, thickened skin.
 They commonly occur on the heel or ball of the foot and may have a yellow colour.